cknadler/vim-anywhere/readme.md

 # vim-anywhere

 Sometimes, you edit text outside of Vim.
 These are sad times.
-It should be easier to use Vim for more than just code...and now it is!
+Enter vim-anywhere!

 ![demo](assets/demo.gif)

 Once [invoked](#keybinding), vim-anywhere will open a buffer.
 Close it and it's contents are copied to your clipboard and your previous application is refocused.

-vim-anywhere currently supports OSX and any Linux distro running Gnome.

 ## Installation